apache/spark/docs/streaming-programming-guide.md

 and completed batches (batch processing times, queueing delays, etc.).
 This can be used to monitor the progress of the streaming application.

-The following two metrics in web UI are particularly important -
+The following two metrics in web UI are particularly important:

 - *Processing Time* - The time to process each batch of data.
 - *Scheduling Delay* - the time a batch waits in a queue for the processing of previous batches